zama-ai/tfhe-rs/tfhe/docs/tutorials/sha256_bool.md

 #### Bitwise XOR, AND, Multiplexer

-To implement these operations we will use the ```xor```, ```and``` and ```mux``` methods provided by the tfhe library to evaluate each boolean operation homomorphically.
-It's important to note that, since we will operate bitwise, we can parallelize the homomorphic computations.
-In other words, we can homomorphically XOR the bits at index 0 of two words using a thread, while XORing the bits at index 1 using another thread, and so on.
-This means we could compute these bitwise operations using up to 32 concurrent threads (since we work with 32-bit words).
+To implement these operations, we will use the `xor`, and `mux` methods from the **TFHE-rs** library to perform each boolean operation homomorphically.

+For better efficiency, we can parallelize the homomorphic computations because we operate bitwise.
+It means that we can homomorphically XOR the bits at index 0 of two words using one thread while XORing the bits at index 1 using another thread, and so on.
+This approach allows for the computation of bitwise operations using up to 32 concurrent threads, corresponding to the 32-bit words used.

-Here is our implementation of the bitwise homomorphic XOR operation.
-The ```par_iter``` and ```par_iter_mut``` methods create a parallel iterator that we use to compute each individual XOR efficiently.
+Here is the implementation of the bitwise homomorphic XOR operation.
+The `par_iter` and `par_iter_mut` methods create a parallel iterator that we use to compute each XOR efficiently.
 The other two bitwise operations are implemented in the same way.

 ```rust
 fn xor(a: &[Ciphertext; 32], b: &[Ciphertext; 32], sk: &ServerKey) -> [Ciphertext; 32] {